-4.4.2 Protocols for Australian Championships not forming a Series

-- 4.4.2.1 Promoters may make application to MA to host Championships, with a copy of the application sent to the relevant SCB.
-The application will include the proposed dates, venue, Promoter and address the criteria in GCR 4.4. - 4.4.2.2 MA will award a Championship to Promoter which becomes responsible for ensuring the Event is conducted to a standard be-fitting an Australian Championship. - 4.4.2.3 MA may require a Promoter to lodge a performance bond which may be totally or partially forfeited if key performance criteria are not met. - 4.4.2.4 The Promoter is responsible for: - a) Providing MA with email draft SRs for approval, - b) Paying MA the performance bond, permit fee and rider insurance levy. - c) The adequate circulation of SRs. - d) Providing MA with comprehensive and accurate results by email the day after the Event, - e) Ensuring there is appropriate promotion and publicity, which is to also incorporate the MA logo and series logo where appropriate.
-Promotional material includes, but not limited to; - i) EDMs - ii) Posters - iii) Websites - iv) Social Media

-- v) Releases - vi) Where live streaming is utilised, 1 x MA TVC.
-MA to provide TVC. - f) Ensuring all GCRs governing the administration of Australian Championships are adhered to. - g) Ensuring the prescribed level of medical service is provided. - 4.4.2.5 The following issues are key performance criteria Promoters will be assessed on: - a) Adequate number of Officials and other personnel to properly conduct the Event, - b) The performance of Officials. - c) The appropriate promotion of Championships. - d) Provision of prescribed medical services, - e) Ensuring there are no date clashes with the Championship, - f) Correct signage. - g) An effective radio communication system, - h) An adequate control tower (where appropriate), - i) A safe venue, - i) Adequate public facilities, - k) Ensuring the MA logo, flag and trackside signage are displayed as required.
+- 3.4.2.3 Permits may not be issued for Supercross Events at Venues within 100kms of a round of the Australian Supercross Championship eight weeks prior to and four weeks after the Championship round. - 3.4.3 Protocols for Australian Championships not forming a Series - 3.4.3.1 Where MA is the RCB for Australian championships not forming a Series, a Promoter may make application to MA to host such Championships. - 3.4.3.2 The application will include the proposed dates, venue, Promoter and address the criteria in GCR 3.4. - 3.4.3.3 The Promoter will provide a copy of the application to the relevant SCB. - 3.4.3.4 MA will award a Championship to Promoter which becomes responsible for ensuring the Event is conducted to a standard be-fitting an Australian Championship. - 3.4.3.5 MA may require a Promoter to lodge a performance bond which may be totally or partially forfeited if key performance criteria are not met. - 3.4.3.6 The Promoter is responsible for: - a) Providing MA with draft SRs for approval. - b) Paying MA the performance bond (if any), permit fee and rider insurance levy, - c) Publication of SRs. - d) Providing MA with comprehensive and accurate results by email the day after the Event, - Ensuring there is appropriate promotion and publicity, which is to also incorporate the MA logo and series logo where appropriate.
+Promotional material includes, but not limited to; - i) EDMs - ii) Posters - iii) Websites - iv) Social Media - v) Releases - vi) Where live streaming is utilised, 1 x MA TVC.
+MA to provide TVC. - f) Ensuring all GCRs governing the administration of Australian Championships are adhered to. - g) Ensuring the prescribed level of medical service is provided. - 3.4.3.7 The following issues are key performance criteria Promoters will be assessed on: - a) Adequate number of officials and other personnel to properly conduct the Event. - b) The performance of officials. - c) The appropriate promotion of championships, - d) Provision of prescribed medical services, - e) Ensuring there are no date clashes with the championship, - f) Correct signage, - g) An effective radio communication system, - h) An adequate control tower (where appropriate). - i) A venue that meets MA standards and local/state government legislative requirements. - i) Adequate public facilities. - k) Ensuring the MA logo, flag and trackside signage are displayed as required.

-4.4.3 SRs and Entry Forms
+3.4.4 SRs and Entry Forms

-- 4.4.3.1 MA will publish SRs and entry forms on www.ma.org.au for entrants to download. - 4.4.3.2 SRs and entry forms for: - a) Series Championships may only be accessed from the MA website or the Promoter, - Stand-alone Championships may be accessed from the MA website, the host SCB or the Promoter
+- 3.4.4.1 MA will publish SRs and entry forms on www.ma.org.au for entrants to download. - 3.4.4.2 SRs and entry forms for: - a) Series Championships may only be accessed from the MA website or the Promoter, - b) Stand-alone Championships may be accessed from the MA website, the host SCB or the Promoter

-4.4.4 Protest Fees and Fines
+3.4.5 Protest Fees and Fines

-4.4.4.1 Protest fees and fines are to be collected by the Steward and paid to MA.
+3.4.5.1 Protest fees and fines are to be collected by the Steward and paid to MA.

-4.4.5 Venues
+3.4.6 Venues

-- 4.4.5.1 Venues will be licensed by:
+- 3.4.6.1 Venues will be licensed by:

-- a) MNSW in the case of all NSW venues:
+- a) FIM World Championships;

 - b) MA Road Racing venues;

-- c) Stewards / Race Director temporary Trails and Supercross venues.
+- c) Stewards temporary Tracks, Trials and Supercross venues,

-- d) SCBs all other venues; and
+- d) SCBs all other venues.

-- e) FIM World Championships.

-4.4.6 The Allocation of Australian Championships which do not form a Series
+3.4.7 The Allocation of Australian Championships which do not form a Series